Kees-van-der-Oord/NiVerDig/README.md

 ## Example 5: send camera trigger when wheel is on position
 This example illustrates how to send the next trigger to the camera when a filter wheel is on position.
-The pin â€˜cam trigâ€™ is configured as output and connected to the camera.
+The pin 'cam trig' is configured as output and connected to the camera.
-The pin â€˜whe moveâ€™ is configured to the â€˜wheel is movingâ€™ signal from the filter wheel.
+The pin 'whe move' is configured to the 'wheel is moving' signal from the filter wheel.
-The task â€˜cam trig1â€™ is started manual and outputs a camera trigger.
+The task 'cam trig1' is started manual and outputs a camera trigger.
-The task â€˜arm wait1â€™ is started when â€˜cam trig1â€™ stops and arms the task â€˜wait1â€™.
+The task 'arm wait1' is started when 'cam trig1' stops and arms the task 'wait1'.
-The task â€˜wait1â€™ waits until the â€˜whe moveâ€™ goes down and starts the next â€˜cam trig1â€™ run.
+The task 'wait1' waits until the 'whe move' goes down and starts the next 'cam trig1' run.
 The filterwheel must be programmed with other software to move to the next filter position upon the end of the camera exposure.

-Start the â€˜cam trig1â€™ task once by software or manually.
-This will trigger the camera; the filter wheel will start to move to the next position upon the end of exposure; task â€˜arm wait1â€™ will arm the task â€˜wait1â€™; the task â€˜wait1â€™ will generate the next camera trigger when the wheel is on position.
+Start the 'cam trig1' task once by software or manually.
+This will trigger the camera; the filter wheel will start to move to the next position upon the end of exposure; task 'arm wait1' will arm the task 'wait1'; the task 'wait1' will generate the next camera trigger when the wheel is on position.
 ![image](https://user-images.githubusercontent.com/62476661/217347630-68828d88-d102-4131-8564-bfebfe161d6f.png)

 This scheme can be extended for more than one phase.
 E.G. this is the task definition for two phases exposure.
-If the camera is configured in â€˜bulbâ€™ mode, the trigger signal determines the exposure time.
-The â€˜upâ€™ time for the first camera trigger task is different  than for the second to implement two different exposures per channel.
+If the camera is configured in 'bulb' mode, the trigger signal determines the exposure time.
+The 'up' time for the first camera trigger task is different  than for the second to implement two different exposures per channel.
 ![image](https://user-images.githubusercontent.com/62476661/217347665-aa7f6ad1-680d-42c2-b9db-81352cc5555c.png)